raj-neelam/Digit-Recognition/README.md

 ![website image](./website_preview.png)

+## Try It Out

+You can try out the digit recognition system by visiting the following link: [Digit Recognition Demo](https://rajgaurav.me/Digit-Recognition/)

 ## Overview

 This project is a Convolutional Neural Network (CNN) based digit recognition system.
 It is trained on the MNIST dataset, which consists of handwritten digits.
 The system can accurately recognize and classify digits from 0 to 9.